Top 10 Types of Milkweed to Support Monarch Butterflies

 Whorled Milkweed

-This milkweed’s fine-textured needle-like leaves and pale cream summer flowers lend a refined air to this 2-foot by 2-foot prairie plant.
+Whorled milkweed’s fine-textured, needlelike leaves and pale cream summer flowers lend a refined air to this 2-by-2-foot prairie plant.
 This is one of the types of milkweed that prefers dry sunny conditions.
+But it will tolerate part shade.

-Why we love it: One of the first types of milkweed to emerge, it sustains monarch butterflies who arrive early.
+Why we love it: Flowering well into September, this is one of the last types of milkweed to bloom and sustains monarch butterflies late in the season.

 Discover fascinating milkweed facts you should know.